 Could, or should, that indicate the direction expected by Eternity to be taken by us humans, those now living on Earth?

 Historic leaders have seldom left guiding directions for human society.

 Moses’ 10 Commandments and Muhammad’s Farewell Sermon indicated practical rules for decently living together in close society.

 Neither contained guidance for education, for caring service or charity beyond taxation, or any contribution to culture, nor the importance of emotional joy or warmth.

 Jesus may have left idealistic guidance in the selection of the eight “Beatitudes” included in the Sermon on the Mount as reported by Matthew (specifically in four of them open to proactive application, see the essay on the “Beatitudes” on the website www.schwab-writings.com) – but not including any practical guidance to society.

 In our time, however, society’s priorities are in practical well-being and security – the internal and external one.

 As guiding values (besides well-being and security), education, charity, and culture rank highest in our society – with the need for self-control becoming more important as in countering the epidemic expansion of drug abuse.

-The need for social balance of society remains – but often only in the background – with the need to move the reduction of corruption or monetary influence on politics into the foreground.
+The need for social balance of society remains – but often only in the background – with the need for the reduction of corruption or monetary influence on politics to be emphasized.

 3.3.
 Here is the conclusion of this writing: